Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/02-workflow.md

 <iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=2cdaf784-ea88-4e27-872f-abd6002f4863&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" width=720 height=405 style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

-As web developers we regularly use the terminal to run, edit, test and debug our applications.
-As such it's important to get familiar with using the MacOS terminal.
+As web developers, we regularly use the terminal to run, edit, test, and debug our applications, so it's important to get familiar with using the MacOS terminal.

-To launch terminal hit <kbd>cmd</kbd> + <kbd>spacebar</kbd> and then type terminal.
+To launch the terminal, hit <kbd>cmd</kbd> + <kbd>spacebar,</kbd> and then type `terminal`.

 ![launch terminal](images/launch-terminal.png)